-- Get an estimate from them of costs, including any legal fees and tax
+- Ask them for an estimate of costs, including any legal fees and tax.

-- Ask your conveyancer to explain anything in your mortgage offer you don’t understand
+- Ask them to explain anything in your mortgage offer that you don’t understand.

-- Tell your conveyancer if you’ve negotiated for any items such as curtains, carpets or kitchen appliances to be included in the sale
+- Tell them if you’ve agreed for any items such as curtains, carpets or kitchen appliances to be included in the sale.

 - Make sure you read any documents your conveyancer sends you very carefully.